1wheel/gistsnap/README.md

 [gistup](https://github.com/mbostock/gistup) is super handy for creating gists from the command line.

 The gist webapp can be pretty clunky, particularly when it trys to display datasets or libraries.
-To clone a gist from its bl.ocks page and have to folder name match the gist name, you can run this snippet in the devtools console and paste to the command line:
+To clone a gist from its bl.ocks page and have the folder name match the gist name, you can run this snippet in the devtools console and paste to the command line:

     var name = document.getElementsByTagName('h1')[0].innerHTML
     var id = window.location.pathname.split('/')[2]